Students Offer Conversation and Literacy Groups to Stroke Survivors

 Performance and Recovery in Stroke (P.A.R.I.S.)
 Conversation Group

 The P.A.R.I.S.
-Conversation Group started in 2012 and around 12 participants meet weekly for 2 hours on UND's campus.
+Conversation Group (no longer available online) started in 2012 and around 12 participants meet weekly for 2 hours on UND's campus.
 The meetings offer participants a place to share thoughts, ideas, and engage in conversations on a variety of topics.

 - Graduate students are on hand to help facilitate communication skills whether that be through prompting, visual aids, and/or augmentative and alternative communication.

 - There is usually a theme for each week, such as basketball.
 There is either a speaker on the topic or a presentation that is shared at the beginning of the meeting to get participants' brains thinking about the vocabulary involved in a game such as basketball.

 - Following the presentation, activities, and games related to that topic are then utilized.

 This is a great option for stroke survivors to have relaxed conversations in a comfortable environment – which can be crucial to their recovery.

 P.A.R.I.S.
 Literacy Group